databricks/spark-training/strata_2013/index.md

 As mentioned before, the operations explained in the next steps must be added in the program before `ssc.start()`.
 After every step, you can see the contents of new DStream you created by using the `print()` operation and running Tutorial in the same way as explained earlier (that is, using `<new DStream>.print()` in the program and `run Tutorial` in the command prompt).

 1. __Get the stream of hashtags from the stream of tweets__ :
-To get the hashtags from the status messages, each status messages need to first split by space into its words, and then consider only the words that start with "#".
+To get the hashtags from the status string, we need to identify only those words in the message that start with "#".
 This can be done as follows.
 ~~~
     val words = statuses.flatMap(status => status.split(" "))
     val hashtags = words.filter(word => word.startsWith("#"))
 ~~~
-The `flatMap` operation applies a one-to-many operation to each record in the original DStream and then flattens the records to create new DStream.
+The `flatMap` operation applies a one-to-many operation to each record in a DStream and then flattens the records to create a new DStream.
 In this case, each status string is split by space to produce a DStream whose each record is a word.
 Then we apply the `filter` function to retain only the hashtags.
+The resulting `hashtags` DStream is a stream of RDDs having only the hashtags.
 If you want to see the result, add `hashtags.print()` and try running the program.
 You should see something like this (assumging no other DStream has `print` on it).
 ~~~
 XXXX